Using the LCA_Database API

 computing signatures for files: genomes/akkermansia.fa, genomes/shew_os185.fa, genomes/shew_os223.fa

-Computing a total of 1 signature(s).
+Computing a total of 1 signature(s) for each input.

 skipping genomes/akkermansia.fa - already done